• Skip to main content

 Recent technology collaboration by GreyMatters is removing the shackles of current processing power – unleashing multiple 20 core computers networked together in a multi-nodal configuration is giving CDEGS and its electromagnetic modules unrivalled possibilities.

-Imagine the scene – wouldn’t it be great to take a current simulation from say, a small 2 km section of the generic rail network and be able to study an entire 200 km section, with all the trackside equipment present in the actual locations where it’s installed?
+Imagine the scene – wouldn’t it be great to take a current simulation from say, a small 2 km section of the generic rail network and be able to study an entire 200 km section.
+With all the trackside equipment present in the actual locations where it’s installed?
 Taking a generic truncated representation and scaling it up to be an accurate representation of reality.

-This scope of study may have taken years using current hardware, but by fast-forwarding in time, GreyMatters is challenging the status quo by bringing this reality into the reach of all of us, today.
+This scope of study may have taken years using current hardware, but by fast-forwarding in time.
+GreyMatters is challenging the status quo by bringing this reality into the reach of all of us, today.

 Safe Electrical Earthing Systems – Now It’s Your Turn!